vademyanchik/data-structures-js/README.md

 # data-structures-js

-Basic implementation of data structures by using javascript
+Basic implementation of data structures and a few algorithms by using javascript

 1. FIFO queue
 2. Priority queue